Black Bear of a Lifetime

 A Change of Plans

-Around February is the application period controlled bear hunts.
+Around February is the application period controlled bear hunts in Idaho.
 Like always, I put in my application, but didn’t get my hopes up.
 The odds of drawing that tag are something dismal like 4%, so I didn’t really expect to draw.
 About a month later though, I checked the results and I had been selected!
 I couldn’t believe it.
 I sent a screenshot to my buddies just to rub it in and they couldn’t believe it either, and an hour or so later I get a text from Russ saying that he had also drawn!
 Unreal.
 Guess we aren’t bear baiting this year…

 I Knew It Was Going To Be Good Hunting, But This Is Crazy!